UniFiDAO/unifidao-proposals/UP-draft_launch_peggy_on_Cosmos_hub.md

 | Dean Tribble | Agoric |
 | Tor Bair | Secret Network |
 | Taariq Lewis | Promise |

+Funds will be delivered via the multisig on successful milestone announcements.

 ## Other Funding Sources
 <!-- Are there any other funding sources that will participate in the launch? -->